fabriziogiordano/policy/terms-of-service.md

 **DISPUTES:** Any action arising out of or relating to this Agreement or your use of the Vimeo Service must be commenced in the state or federal courts located in New York County, New York, United States of America (and you consent to the jurisdiction of those courts).
 In any such action, Vimeo and you irrevocably waive any right to a trial by jury.

 **INTERPRETATION; SEVERABILITY; WAIVER; REMEDIES:** Headings are for convenience only and shall not be used to construe the terms of this Agreement.
 If any term of this Agreement is found invalid or unenforceable by any court of competent jurisdiction, that term will be severed from this Agreement.
 No failure or delay by Vimeo in exercising any right hereunder will waive any further exercise of that right.
-Vimeo\\'s rights and remedies hereunder are cumulative and not exclusive.
+Vimeo's rights and remedies hereunder are cumulative and not exclusive.

 **SUCCESSORS; ASSIGNMENT; NO THIRD PARTY BENEFICIARIES:** This Agreement is binding upon and shall inure to the benefit of both parties and their respective successors, heirs, executors, administrators, personal representatives, and permitted assigns.
-You may not assign this Agreement without Vimeo\\'s prior written consent.
+You may not assign this Agreement without Vimeo's prior written consent.
 No third party shall have any rights hereunder.

 **NOTICES:** You consent to receive all communications including notices, agreements, disclosures, or other information from Vimeo electronically.
 Vimeo may provide all such communications by email or by posting them on the Vimeo Service.
 For support-related inquiries, you may send an email to [support@vimeo.com](mailto:support@vimeo.com).
 You may send notices of a legal nature to Vimeo at [legal@vimeo.com](mailto:legal@vimeo.com) or the following address: